myke-awoniran/Rcalc/Readme.md

-# Rcal — Rust CLI Arithmetic Expression Evaluator
+# Rcal::Rust CLI Arithmetic Expression Evaluator

 Rcal is a **command-line arithmetic expression evaluator written in Rust**.
 It parses and evaluates mathematical expressions provided as free-form text, enforcing correct **operator precedence**,